MrMi18/Blinkit-Clone/README.md

 # Blinkit-Clone
-Hey, I have build a Blinkit Clone using HTML and CSS. https://mrmi18.github.io/Blinkit-Clone/
+Hey, I have build a Blinkit Clone using HTML, CSS and Boostrap. https://mrmi18.github.io/Blinkit-Clone/